-Undergrad Grad

-Quizzes (6): 30% 25%
+Quizzes (6): 30%

-GIS Lab Reports: 30% 25%
+GIS Lab Reports: 30%

-Field Lab Activities: 30% 25%
+Final Project: 30%

-Class Participation: 10% 5%
+Class Participation: 10%

-Grad Student Project 20%

 - Quizzes: Timed comprehensive quizzes will be given at the end of each week.
 Students will complete the quiz through the eLearning site Canvas.
-From the time you begin the quiz you will have a specified time frame to complete it.
-Quizzes are open book, notes, and lecture materials, however, you are under UF's Honor Code and must complete the exam on your own with no help from others. - Field Lab Activities: Field labs will be conducted face-to-face on Thursdays and attendance is required for all students.
-Each lab module posted in Canvas will contain the lab meeting location, topic, instructions, and deliverables specific to that lab session.
-Though data may be collected as a group, any required field lab reports shall be completed individually.
+From the time you start the quiz you will have a specified time frame to complete it.
+Quizzes are open book, notes, and lecture materials, however, you are under UF's Honor Code and must complete the exam on your own with no help from others. - GIS Computer Labs: GIS lab sessions will be broadcast live via Zoom Conferences on Fridays from 9:30a to 12:15p and will be and recorded for later viewing.
+These sessions will typically include a short lecture plus time to complete the exercise.
+Students will be supplied with step-by-step activities designed to demonstrate spatial information theory and familiarize them with ArcGIS software.
+We will use UF Apps to access ArcGIS software and all tutorial data.

-- GIS Computer Labs: GIS lab sessions will be conducted live via Zoom Conferences on Fridays from 9:30a to 12:15p and will be recorded for later viewing.
-These sessions will typically include a short lecture plus time to complete the exercise and receive in-class guidance.
-Students will be supplied with step-by-step tutorials designed to acquaint them with the features and functions of ArcGIS desktop software.
-We will use UF Apps to access ArcGIS software and all tutorial data which will require a strong internet connection. - Students will individually complete and submit a summary lab report each week that includes a map, an activities summary, and answers to assigned questions.
+Students will individually complete and submit a summary report each week that includes a map, an activities summary, and answers to assigned questions.
 Prepared reports can serve as personal tutorial notes for future reference.
-Evening help sessions will be arranged by appointment through Canvas Conferences. - Participation: Certain discussion topics and miscellaneous activities will appear in Canvas under different weekly modules and will count toward your participation grade.
-In addition, you are encouraged to introduce topics in a special discussion board that address issues you encountered and solutions devised, any software shortcuts you discover, relevant online content you find that helps explain a concept, or other resources you think might be helpful to course participants. - Graduate GIS Project: All graduate students must complete a final project.
+Evening help sessions will be arranged by appointment through Canvas Conferences.

+- Graduate GIS Project: All graduate students must complete a final project.
 Use this as an opportunity to explore the potential that GIS tools could bring to your research or professional interests.
 The deliverable will be a power point presentation illustrating, at the least, project objectives, methodology, data used and data created, analysis, results, and discussion.
 You will be expected to present your project to the class during the final Thursday lab session via Canvas conferencing software.
-Contact Dr. Fox early in the semester with your project ideas.
+Contact Dr. Fox early in the semester with your project ideas. - Participation: Specific discussion topics will appear in Canvas under different weekly modules.
+In addition, you are encouraged to introduce new discussion topics that address issues you encountered and solutions devised, any software shortcuts you discover, relevant online content you find that helps explain a concept, or other resources you think might be helpful to course participants.